The Infinite Stimulus Package

 Zeroing out all debts and destroying the dollar would cascade through the global economy as well, forcing other countries to follow suit, until the entire planet is debt-free.
 Maybe Moses was onto something when he proclaimed that all debts should be forgiven every seven years.
 The economy is overdue for a reboot.

 Granted, it is unlikely that our leaders will be brazen enough to zero-out debts and reboot the economy, but the crisis seems less scary when we acknowledge that none of it is real.
 At the very least, we can all benefit from a fresh perspective and some out-of-the-box thinking.

-Thomas J. Elpel is the founder/director of Green University, LLC of Silver Star, Montana, and the author of Direct Pointing to Real Wealth: Thomas J. Elpel's Field Guide to Money, a guide that most people should have read a long time ago to avoid the current financial chaos.
+Thomas J. Elpel is the founder/director of Green University, LLC of Silver Star, Montana, and the author of Green Prosperity: Quit Your Job, Live Your Dreams, a guide that most people should have read a long time ago to avoid the current financial chaos.